virtualagc/virtualagc/XCOM-I/README.md

   * "XPL":  This is how I refer to the computer language defined in McKeeman.
   * "XCOM":  This is what the original compiler for XPL was called.
 The source code for this compiler appears in McKeeman.
   * "XPL/I":  This is how I refer to the *extended* form of the XPL language created by Intermetrics, as coupled to the IBM System/360 computing environment, but alas without adequate known-surviving documentation.
 My belief is that Intermetrics referred to this language simply as "XPL", without making the (in my opinion necessary) distinction between it and XPL-I.  I believe similarly that they continued to use the name "XCOM" for their compiler for XPL/I, for which the source code, to the best of my knowledge, has not survived.
-  * "HAL/S-FC": The Intermetrics compiler for the HAL/S computer language in which Space Shuttle flight software was written, along with some portions in IBM's Basic Assembly Language (BAL).
+  * "HAL/S-FC": The Intermetrics compiler for the HAL/S computer language in which Space Shuttle flight software was written.
+HAL/S-FC is written in XPL/I, along with some portions in IBM's Basic Assembly Language (BAL).
 The source code for it is in the Virtual AGC source-code repository.
   * "p-HAL-S-FC":  A hypothetical form of HAL/S-FC, ported into a form which can be executed in a modern computing environment.
   * "PASS" (or "PFS") and "BFS" are the top-level Space Shuttle flight-software programs, written in HAL/S-FC.